Nghia03092004/License-Plate-Recognition/README.md

 The application will launch automatically in your web browser at http://localhost:8501.

 ## 📝 Usage Guide
-Select Source: Choose between "Sample Data (Kaggle)" to use pre-loaded images or "Upload Image" to test with your own files.
+* Select Source: Choose between "Sample Data (Kaggle)" to use pre-loaded images or "Upload Image" to test with your own files.

-Run Detection: Click the primary button to trigger the pipeline.
+* Run Detection: Click the primary button to trigger the pipeline.

-View Results: The system will display the bounding box on the image and print the recognized character string.
+* View Results: The system will display the bounding box on the image and print the recognized character string.

-## 📄 License
-This project is for educational purposes as part of an AI/ML Engineering Portfolio.